altmp/altv-docs/articles/configs/server.md

 mapBoundsMinY = -10000
 mapBoundsMaxX = 65536
 mapBoundsMaxY = 65536
-mapCellAreaSize = 100 #smaller areas uses more ram and less cpu
+mapCellAreaSize = 200 #smaller areas uses more ram and less cpu

 # Defines the rate (miliseconds) in which colshape calculations should occur
 colShapeTickRate = 200

+workerCount = 8
+entityWorkerCount = 8

+worker-ports = []

+profiler = false

 # Defines the used logging streams (console, file, stdconsole) for the server
 logStreams = [ "console", "file" ]